-Trombonist Brian Santero, hailing from The Hudson Valley region, is now in his second season with the New York City Ballet Orchestra as Principal Trombone.
+Trombonist Brian Santero, hailing from the Hudson Valley region, is now in his third season with the New York City Ballet Orchestra as Principal Trombone.
 Previously, Brian held the same position with the San Antonio Symphony for a subsequent season in 2014 after joining the symphony as Associate Principal/2nd Trombone in 2013.

 Brian studied at the Curtis Institute of Music under the mentorship of Nitzan Haroz.
-In his spare time, Brian likes to learn about electronics and gadgetry and also disconnect from the wired world in his compact woodshop.
+In his spare time, Brian likes to brew delicious coffee with his wife and cat, and disconnect from the wired world in his compact woodshop.